Car Leasing For Young Drivers: The Complete Guide

 Make and model

 A key factor contributing to the lease cost, is the make, model and trim of the vehicle you are looking at.
 Similar to buying a car, the cost of a lease varies from car to car and from trim to trim.
-This means that an Abarth is going to be cheaper than a Porsche for example and a standard Volvo S90 is going to be cheaper than a Hybrid S90 with Inscription trim.
+This means that a Ford is going to be cheaper than a Jaguar, for example.

-Another significant factor that affects the cost, is your elected contract length.
-As you would expect, your lease will cost more the longer you hire the vehicle for i.e. overall a two-year contract is cheaper than a three-year contract.
+Another significant factor that affects the cost, is your chosen contract length.
+As you would expect, your lease will cost more the longer you hire the vehicle for i.e. overall a two-year contract will usually be cheaper than a three-year contract.
 However, the monthly payments decrease as the length of the contract increases, meaning over time it can be cheaper to hire a vehicle for longer, rather than taking out multiple shorter back-to-back agreements.

 Is insurance needed on a lease car?